Trevor Chowning

-Trevor Chowning is an American pop artist known for his extensive use of unique materials and strange objects in his work.
+Trevor Chowning is an American film producer and pop artist known for his extensive use of unique materials and strange objects in his work.
 Paintings have featured precious metals such as gold or silver leaf, and have included everything from antique hummingbird feathers, genuine diamonds, animal bones and obsolete pieces of NASA spacecraft among other things.

 Entertainment career

 Before picking up the paintbrush, Chowning worked in the New York City music scene and as a Hollywood talent manager and producer representing Johnny Cash's band and MTV celebrities such as Tina Barta.
 He is widely credited with reviving the career of Cash's band after the singer's death.
 His TV and film career spans projects such as "Lone Star" for Fox TV, with other projects for Universal Studios, and Doug Liman of Hypnotic (Director of Swingers, Go, Bourne Identity, Mr. & Mrs. Smith).
 Chowning acted as casting director for the Victor Buhler film Chaperone, which later won the Martin Scorsese Director's Award and was nominated for an Academy Award.
 He presently works as a Producer in film, television and online media with several feature and short films in development and production.